alexpovel/srgn/README.md

             `unsafe Trait`, `unsafe impl Trait`)

       --rust-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope Rust code using a custom tree-sitter query.
+The query can be given inline or if as a path to a file containing a query.

           [env: RUST_QUERY=]